jazelly/collections-jdk/README.md

 Well, mainly 2 reasons.

 1. `collections-jdk` is strictly type-scripted.
-For TS users, `collections-jdk` guarantees 100% fast fail with wrong data types
+For TS users, `collections-jdk` guarantees 100% fast-fail for wrong data types
 2. collections-jdk is designed to be analogous to Java Collections.
-Most implementations in JDK Collections will be rebuilt here
+Most implementations in JDK Collections will be implemented here

 ## FAQ